Imrany23/finalCapstone/README.md

 This report allows the user to create two output files in the same folder as the task_manager.py file.

+To generate reports please enter gr at the main menu.

+#### Description of Output Files

 user_overview - gives summary on the amount of users and tasks and then a summary of each users current task status including completion and overdue tasks.
 Please see screenshot below for the completed steps if you want to amend and mark complete.

   ![View user_overview](user_overview.JPG)